gargiulofrancesco/mucomp-lang/README.md

 The `report.pdf` file contains the design choices made during development and their motivations.

 ## Syntax
+An example of µcomp-lang program is the following:

 ```
 interface Adder {
   def add(a : int, b : int) : int;